Que Sera, Sera (Whatever Will Be, Will Be)

-"Que Será, Será (Whatever Will Be, Will Be)" (Note: "Que Sera, Sera (Whatever Will Be, Will Be)" is the title on the song's official sheet music, but it has been rendered in various ways in other sources.
+"Qué Será, Será (Whatever Will Be, Will Be)" (Note: "Que Sera, Sera (Whatever Will Be, Will Be)" is the title on the song's official sheet music, but it has been rendered in various ways in other sources.
 The order of the main title and parenthetical may be swapped, as when the song was nominated for the Academy Award as "Whatever Will Be, Will Be (Que Sera, Sera)".
 It may also be referred to as simply "Que Sera, Sera", or "Whatever Will Be, Will Be".
 The title sequence of The Man Who Knew Too Much gives the title as "Whatever Will Be".
 Rarely, the title is rendered with diacritics as "Que Será, Será".) is a song written by Jay Livingston and Ray Evans and first published in 1955.
 Doris Day introduced it in the Alfred Hitchcock film The Man Who Knew Too Much (1956), singing it as a cue to their onscreen kidnapped son.
 The three verses of the song progress through the life of the narrator—from childhood, through young adulthood and falling in love, to parenthood—and each asks "What will I be?" or "What lies ahead?"
 The chorus repeats the answer: "What will be, will be."